pcarbo/bmapathway/README.md

 ###Overview of the MATLAB code

-The [MATLAB](MATLAB) folder is organized into several subfolders, and all the MATLAB code (in .m files) is within these subfolders.
-There are a lot of files in these subfolders that define various MATLAB functions.
+The [MATLAB](MATLAB) folder is organized into several subfolders.
+All the MATLAB code (.m files) is found within these subfolders.
+There are many files in these subfolders defining various MATLAB functions used for our statistical methods.
 Here we point out the most important folders and files, and explain when they might be useful.

 + The **[analysis](MATLAB/analysis)** folder contains the main scripts that run all steps of the integrated analysis for the seven